qbicsoftware/research-data-management/docs/project/project_registration.md

 information of the involved organisms.
 To provide these details you can select one or more entries via the provided combo boxes.
 Start by providing at least 2 letters of your species, specimen or analyte in their respective inputs fields and possible selection options will appear.
+You are also able to select icons for the main species and specimen in your experiment.
+Otherwise, default icons will be shown.
 ![experimental_information](images/experimental_information_search.png)

 !!! info "ontology id"